Vietnam.vn - Nền tảng quảng bá Việt Nam

 Increased security commitments

-In 2024, regional and international organizations will continue to play a key role in supporting Africa in confronting complex security issues.
-These efforts include peacekeeping missions, counter-terrorism support, and promoting reconciliation initiatives in regional hotspots.
+In 2024, regional and international organizations will continue to play a key role in supporting Africa in addressing complex security issues.
+These efforts will include peacekeeping missions, counter-terrorism support, and promoting reconciliation initiatives in regional hotspots.

-In addition, support from regional organizations such as the Southern African Development Community (SADC) and the East African Community (EAC) also contributed to "reassurance" on the continent.
-In Eastern Congo, the participation of SADC peacekeeping forces helped strengthen the ability to deal with armed groups such as the M23 Movement.
-It can be said that this is an inheritance from previous efforts by the East African Community (EAC) army, with the desire to create a cooperative front between regional countries to prevent the escalation of violence.
+In addition, the support of regional organizations such as the Southern African Development Community (SADC) and the East African Community (EAC) also contributes to "reassurance" of the continent.
+In Eastern Congo, the participation of the SADC Peacekeeping Force helps to strengthen the ability to deal with armed groups such as the M23 Movement.
+It can be said that this is an inheritance from previous efforts by the East African Community (EAC) army, with the desire to create a cooperative front between regional countries to prevent escalating violence.

 In addition, the African economy will also "witness" many bright spots in 2024.
 According to the report "The World Economic Situation and Prospects (WESP), African economic growth in 2024 is estimated to reach 3.4%.
 The main growth driver comes from the recovery of three major economies in the region: Egypt, Nigeria and South Africa.